AI tool integrations

 | Kimi Code | ~/.kimi/tok0.md | manual paste-in | – |

-7 of 9 integrations are fully automatic.
-The two manual ones are GUI-only tools where there is no programmatic config surface to write to.
+7 of 9 are fully automatic.
+The two manual ones are GUI-only tools where there’s no programmatic config surface to write to.

 Claude Code